School of Medicine

 Extracurricular Activities

-In addition to the above curriculum, extracurricular workshops will be held periodically for students in the pathway for all four years and any other interested students.
+In addition to the above curriculum, extracurricular workshops will be held periodically for students in the pathway for all four years.
 Activities for those workshops will include:

 • Discussion of current community projects being conducted by either students or faculty